What You’ll Learn:

 Key Takeaways

-• The APPEND_VALUES hint offers significant performance benefits for individual row inserts, similar to the APPEND hint for bulk inserts.
+- APPEND_VALUES delivers direct-path INSERT performance for individual rows, similar to APPEND for bulk inserts.